Dotneteer/spectnetide/README.md

     * __Stack view tool__.
 Besides the stack contents, you can see &mdash; with disassembly &mdash; the instructions that placed a particular value to the stack.
     * __Spectrum VM state management__.
 You can save and load the current state of the Spectrum virtual machine to a file, or even add it to the project hierarchy.
 When you start a Z80 program, the IDE uses VM states for fast code load and execution.
+    * __Virtual floppy disk support__.
+You can create virtual floppy disks for the Spectrum +3e model, insert them into the virtual floppy drives, eject them, make the floppies write protected, or remove the write protection.

 * __Full-blown Z80 assembly programming__.
 The [SpectNetIde Assembler](Documentation/Z80Assembly/Z80AssemblerReference.md) provides you a
 robust Z80 assembler and related toolset.